6 students receive Jack Petchey Achievement Awards at Hip Hop Pop. Plus, Who is Jack Petchey?

 In 2016, Sir Jack received his knighthood in recognition of his many years of charitable work.

 What is the Jack Petchey Achievement Award Scheme?

 "The flagship programme is the Jack Petchey Achievement Award Scheme, which recognises outstanding young people aged 11-25 across London and Essex."

 Jack Petchey Achievement Award winners are young people who have gone above and beyond to achieve – perhaps when others thought they might fail.

 "The Achievement Awards are primarily about recognising those who put in the effort and do their best." - Sir Jack Petchey CBE

 Each year, they recognise 14,000 Achievement Award winners and invest £3.5m through the Achievement Awards scheme.
 Awards mean different things to different people.
 The Achievement Awards are not solely for academic achievement – they may be used to recognise a personal triumph for someone who has faced a challenge, a young person who has pushed themselves outside of their comfort zone or it may be an opportunity to recognise the outstanding efforts of a team player.

-A huge well done to our first 6 achievement award winners this year; Darcie, Lauren, Kemarah, Evie, Hayden and Lewis from all of us at Hip Hop Pop, continue to work hard, inspire and accomplish many things in life, including in dance of course.
-Hip Hop Pop have been supported by the Jack Petchey Foundation for over 10 years, nearly 100 students over that time have been recognised for their achievements, we cannot thank The Foundation enough for their support.
+A huge well done from all of us at Hip Hop Pop, to our first 6 achievement award winners this year; Darcie, Lauren, Kemarah, Evie, Hayden and Lewis, continue to work hard, inspire and accomplish many things in life, including in dance of course.
+Hip Hop Pop has been supported by the Jack Petchey Foundation for over 10 years, nearly 100 students over that time have been recognised for their achievements, we cannot thank The Foundation enough for their support.
 The next 3 achievement awards will be announced in November 2020

 Jenny - Director